- Deal alert: For a limited time, get 40% off your first month of service with Sling TV.

 5. Sling TV free trial and sign-up offers

-Sling TV has a 7-day free trial for new subscribers, but the company is known to offer other deals on a regular basis, like 40% off for the first three months of service.
+Sling TV has a 7-day free trial for new subscribers, but the company is known to offer other deals on a regular basis, like 40% off for the first month of service.

 There are also frequent device offers.
-For example, you can get a free Roku Express ($29.99 value) when you sign up for Sling TV and prepay for one month of service.
-This offer is not available with the free trial.
+For example, I got a free Roku Express ($29.99 value) when I signed up for Sling TV and paid for one month of service.
+This offer wasn’t available with the free trial.

 Of course, deals like these can expire at any time!
 Click here for the latest offers from Sling.